mariafonso92/mariafonso92/README.md

 Here are some ideas to get you started:

-Sou a Mariana, tenho 29 anos
+:information_desk_person:  Sou a Mariana, tenho 29 anos.

-E estou estudando ADS e participando do Treinamento Java Amo muito minha família, a natureza e viajar.
+:book: Estou estudando ADS e participando do Treinamento Java.

+ :hearts: Amo muito minha família, a natureza e viajar.